theloni-monk/whoami/README.md

 # whoami
-A simple portfolio / reference page for me, Theo Cooper.
+A portfolio / reference page for me, Theo Cooper.

 ----------------------